Epistemic democracy: Procedure-independent standards

 A couple of strategies are therefore open to epistemic democrats when considering the role of procedure-independent standards.
 The first is to specify a particular independent standard.
 For instance, they could define the standard as the maximisation of happiness or an equality of welfare, and then look to see if democratic institutions meet this standard.
 Alternatively, they could define the standard as the avoidance of certain bad outcomes, such as wars or famines.
 The second strategy is to remain ignorant or agnostic on the standards which define a good decision, and instead look for those procedures which can discover correct answers, whatever they may be.
-Democratic procedures would therefore be like the institutions of science.
-We value the scientific method not because we know the correct answer in advance, but rather because we have confidence that it will be able to discover the correct answer when followed.
+Democratic procedures would therefore be treated like well-designed scientific research: instead of democracy being evaluated based on its tendency to produce a presupposed desired result, it would be evaluated based on if it can produce unknown reasonable decisions.

 Most epistemic democrats endorse the second strategy.
 The first faces the problem that people often reasonably disagree over how to define the procedure-independent standards of correctness, and it therefore risks making the justification of democracy dependent on a controversial account of justice or the common good.
 It also appears problematic from a democratic point of view because it suggests an account of good political decisions can be determined independently of democratic procedures.
-It may therefore be objected that such questions should themselves be decided by democratic means.

 The second strategy has itself come under criticism.
-Sean Ingham, for instance, argues that if democratic procedures could discover the correct answer to political questions, then they would seem to bring an implausibly swift end to our deeply held and persistent disagreements.
-Imagine, for instance, that we had a democratic procedure which had a 99% chance of selecting the correct answer.
-Given that this procedure is near infallible, its result would provide such strong evidence in favour of one option that we would all have to accept it as true, even if we disagreed beforehand.
-While a 99% reliability may be implausible, Ingham points out that even if the democratic procedure only had a reliability of just over half, then running it multiple times would provide sufficient evidence for us to change our minds.
-If democracy can track the truth of political questions it would therefore seem to suggest that we can easily settle our long-held disagreements over what counts as a just political decision.
+Sean Ingham, for instance, argues that if democratic procedures could discover the correct answer to political questions, then they would seem to bring an implausibly swift end to deeply held and persistent disagreements.
+For instance, if there were a democratic procedure which had a 99% chance of selecting the correct answer, then given that this procedure is near infallible, its result would provide such strong evidence in favour of one option that it would have to be accepted as true, even if disagreed upon beforehand.
+While a 99% reliability may be implausible, Ingham points out that even if the democratic procedure only had a reliability of just over half, then running it multiple times would provide sufficient evidence for people to change their minds.
+If democracy can track the truth of political questions, it would therefore suggest that long-held disagreements over what counts as a just political decision can easily be settled.
 Although this argument does not reject the existence of independent standards, it does suggest that their acceptance may be in tension with the idea that there is deep and reasonable political disagreement in society.